rodrigonh/core-app/README.md

 ## todo

-- add multiple layers of fallback: if a track is not found, try to find the track on soundcloud or youtube or try to find a similar track based on the last 3 played tracks on the channel (via echonest) or switch to a alternative radio channel.
+- add multiple layers of fallback: if a track is not found, try to find the track on soundcloud or youtube or try to find a similar track based on the last 3 played tracks on the channel (via echonest) ~~or switch to a alternative radio channel~~

 ## country setting